pxinyi/Dirchelet-Process-and-MCMC/README.md

 The iteration.R file includes the predicted data designed, iteration process and the plots of MCMC results.

-The designed_data.R file includes the designed data with 6 clusters and their distance can be changed.

 The Chicago****.R file includes the subsets of Chicago crime data and their predicted posterior contour plot.